 - 1 pear, sliced in cubes

 Blend the banana, apple juice and lime juice with spinach and watercress.
-Add pear and blend until nice and smooth.
+Add pear and blend until smooth.
+Add ice cubes and blend again.
 Serve.